 The cost of attending Camp War Eagle is $150 per student.
 To be able to register for Camp War Eagle, you must submit your $200 confirmation deposit.
 The $150 fee for Camp War Eagle will be billed to your account.
 No additional payment is required at this time.

 The Auburn University Medical Clinic requires all students to turn in a Medical Information Form prior to attending Auburn.
-The medical form should be submitted electronically via MedPass on the AU Medical Clinic website.
+The medical form should be submitted electronically via Med+Proctor on the AU Medical Clinic website.
 Click here to be directed to the form.
-If you do not have the form completed by the time you attend Camp War Eagle, you will sign a Letter of Understanding which states that you will submit the form within 30 days or your schedule will be dropped.
+If you do not have the form completed by the time you attend Camp War Eagle, you will need to complete a Letter of Understanding (LOU) which will temporarily clear the hold to allow for class registration at CWE.
+You may access the LOU in AU Access (“My Academics” tab > “Student Records” section > “Temporary Waiver of Medical Hold” link).
+The Medical Information Form must then be submitted via Med+Proctor within 30 days of your Camp War Eagle session.

 Students will participate in seven small group discussions called Tiger Talks.
 The discussions feature a variety of issues ranging from the anxieties of attending college to alcohol awareness.
 The group discussions are led by the Camp Counselors and help ease the transition from high school to college life away from home.